-What to Do to Ensure a Great Yard Sale
+What to Do

 - Use a yard sale checklist as you get ready for your sale.
 Refer to it frequently to keep yourself on track.

-- Don't schedule a yard sale for an "off" day.
-Friday and Saturday are traditional yard sale days.
-In some towns, it's becoming more common to start on Thursday, but only when the sale runs on Friday and/or Saturday too.
+- Don't schedule a yard sale for an "off" day; Friday and Saturday are traditional yard sale days.
+In some towns, it's becoming common to start on Thursday, but only when the sale runs on Friday and/or Saturday too.
 Sundays are fine for the second day of a Saturday sale but don't make it the primary day unless it's customary in your area.

 - Don't set a starting time that's later than other yard sales in the area.
 By the time your sale starts, your potential customers may be out of both steam and cash.